MaoZiming/papers/3-storage-systems/39-lfs.md

     - Enables highly efficient writing
     - Gather all updates into an in-memory segment and write them out together sequentially

+### Segments

+* We present a solution based on large extents called segments, where a segment cleaner process continually regenerates empty segments by compressing the live data from heavily fragmented segments.

 ### 1.6 Directories